 The Icon of American Morality is Born in Questionable Circumstances

-As most raised in the United States know, Abraham Lincoln was born in a log cabin on February 12th, 1809.
-At the time, Thomas Jefferson was finishing up his service as America’s third president, and there were seventeen states in the Union: the original thirteen, plus Vermont, Kentucky, Tennessee, and Ohio.
+As most raised in the United States know, Abraham Lincoln was born in a log cabin on February 12th, 1809 in Hodgenville, Kentucky.
+At the time, Thomas Jefferson was finishing up his service as the United States of America’s third president, and there were seventeen states in the Union: the original thirteen, plus Vermont, Kentucky, Tennessee, and Ohio.

 On top of that, the Louisiana Territory had been obtained in the “Louisiana Purchase” but had yet to be divided up into administrative districts.

 Lincoln wasn’t actually born in Illinois — the area associated with him — as most people believe, but in Kentucky.
 His family moved between established country and the wilderness territory that eventually became the states of Indiana and Illinois several times during his youth, and he was nearly ten when the latter state officially joined the Union.